Marketing and Branding - What is the Difference?

 At Mackman, we define a brand as: “A name, design or any other feature that identifies a service or product, and distinguishes it from those of similar services or products.”

-How can you make the two work together?
+How can you make marketing and Branding work together?

 In order to develop your marketing strategy, you must first truly understand particular areas of your organisation and its market.
 Gaining insight into your competitors and, most importantly, your target customers, will help you to understand what it is your brand must achieve in order to stand out, and the brand attributes it may need to enable it to do so.